rmaptbu/git-notes-with-mistakes/git.md

 ---
-title: Fake Wrong Gilt Notes
+title: Fake Wrong Git Notes
 ---

 Introduction
 ============

-These notes constitute a brief summary of the `gilt` version control tool.
+These notes constitute a brief summary of the `Git` version control tool.
 They are incorrect, and it is your task to find and correct the mistakes.

 You are judged, however, not on finding all the mistakes, but on your use of version control